dhellmann/pymotw-3/source/decimal/index.rst

 Per-Instance Context
 --------------------

-Contexts also can be used to construct :class:`Decimal` instances, which then inherit the precision and rounding arguments to the conversion from the context.
+Contexts also can be used to construct ``Decimal`` instances, which then inherit the precision and rounding arguments to the conversion from the context.